-- Analysis and evaluation of the activities of the Board of Directors, - issues related to Board / Supervisory Board membership, - promoting the relationship between shareholders and the Board, - procedural and regulatory issues, - reviewing corporate processes, procedures, organisational solutions and compensation and incentive systems and making recommendations on the introduction of best practice standards.
+- Analysis and evaluation of the activities of the Board of Directors, - issues related to Board/Supervisory Board membership, - promoting the relationship between shareholders and the Board, - procedural and regulatory issues, - reviewing corporate processes, procedures, organisational solutions and compensation and incentive systems and making recommendations on the implementation of best practices.

-Report of the Corporate Governance and Remuneration Committee on its 2015 activities
+Report of the Corporate Governance and Remuneration Committee on its 2016 activities

-In 2015 the Corporate Governance and Remuneration Committee held 4 meetings with a 100% average attendance rate.
-Attendance to the Committee meetings during 2015 is set out in the table below:
+In 2016 the Corporate Governance and Remuneration Committee held 4 meetings with a 95% average attendance rate.
+Attendance to the committee meetings during 2016 is set out in the table below:

 Number of Meetings Attendance Ratio

-TOTAL 3 100%
+TOTAL 4 95%

-Dr. Sándor CSÁNYI 3 100%
+Dr. Sándor CSÁNYI 4 100%

-Zsolt HERNÁDI 3 100%
+Zsolt HERNÁDI 4 100%

-Dr. Martin ROMAN 3 100%
+Dr. Martin ROMAN 3 75%

-Dr. Anthony RADEV 3 100%
+Dr. Anthony RADEV 4 100%

-Dr. János MARTONYI 3 100%
+Dr. János MARTONYI 4 100%